 $1000 CDN /2 week period / per artist – covers residence associated costs.

-Send the following material as one compressed PDF (4 MB maximum) file to [email protected].
-Prepare in horizontal format for optimal viewing on both computer and projection screens.
-Title your file “Last Name_First Name.pdf” and include the following:
+Send material as one compressed PDF (4 MB maximum) file to [email protected].
+Prepare in horizontal format.
+Title your file “Last Name_First Name.pdf”.
+Include the following:

-The Comox Valley Art Gallery is currently calling for expressions of interest to undertake self-directed residencies to engage in arts-based research, activations, creative exploration of materials, process and concept development.
-The CVAG Next Door Program is open to international artists and curators engaged in contemporary interdisciplinary art practice.
+The Comox Valley Art Gallery invites ongoing expressions of interest to undertake self-directed residencies to engage in arts-based research, activations, creative exploration of materials, process and concept development.
+The CVAG Next Door Program is open to artists and curators engaged in contemporary interdisciplinary art practice.
 The residency offers an opportunity to focus on creative research without distraction, demands or expectations.
 The gallery sees this as a way to support deep and sustained artistic practice during residency periods that are two weeks to a maximum of six weeks in length.

-The Comox Valley Art Gallery is an independent public gallery run by a non-profit society dedicated to presenting and fostering contemporary art by professional artists from the region, the country and internationally.
-Through exhibitions, publications, creative residencies and education programs, they link the Comox Valley to the broader world of contemporary art practice.
-At CVAG, they listen deeply to those they work with, contribute to and activate their ideas and voices within a local, national and international arts conversation, and create a platform by which the community can gain insight through roots of shared knowledge and understanding.
+The Comox Valley Art Gallery is a public gallery run by a non-profit society dedicated to presenting and fostering contemporary art by professional artists.
+Exhibitions, publications, creative residencies and education programs, link the Comox Valley to the broader world of contemporary art practice.

 The Comox Valley Art Gallery’s (CVAG’s) acknowledges its place on unceded Traditional K’omoks territory, and honours the teachings that have been imparted to them by Elders and members of the K’omoks First Nation.